spryker/spryker-docs/docs/scos/dev/back-end-development/yves/yves.md

     link: docs/scos/dev/back-end-development/yves/yves-routes.html
 ---

-Yves is one of the application layers of the Spryker Commerce OS, providing the front-end functionality.
+Yves is one of the application layers of the Spryker Commerce OS, providing the frontend functionality.

 {% info_block infoBox %}